irisnet/irishub/docs/concepts/validator-faq.md

 - Check the `Consensus Pubkey` which you are now using via `iris tendermint show-validator --home=<iris-home>`

-If they are not the same, means you are running a Full Node other than the Validator.
+If they are not the same, it means you are running a Full Node other than the Validator.

 #### You'd better have backed up your [Tendermint Key](#how-to-backup-the-validator)